Duplicating machines: Hectographs

-The hectograph introduced in 1876 or shortly before, was a technology in which a dye-impregnated master copy, not unlike a ditto master, was laid on top of a cake pan full of firm gelatin.
+The hectograph introduced in 1876 or shortly before, was a technology in which a dye-impregnated master copy, not unlike a spirit master, was laid on top of a cake pan full of firm gelatin.
 After the dye soaked into the gelatin, sheets of paper could be laid on top of the gelatin to transfer the image.
 This was good for 50 copies at most.
 Hectography was slow and clunky, but it could inspire great intrepidity in its users.

 While good-quality, reasonably rapid copies from a hectograph require fairly specific materials (Aniline dye is the most effective), passable copies can be produced from a bewildering array of improvised materials on makeshift equipment.
 Practically speaking, any dye that soaks into the gelatin and can then be drawn out by the available paper will work.
 This meant that improvised hectography assumed the role of reproducing nearly every sort of censored material from subversive literature to pornography.

 Mimeographs

-The mimeo machine (mimeograph) invented by Albert Blake Dick in 1884 used heavy waxed-paper "stencils" that a pen or a typewriter could cut through.
+The mimeograph invented by Albert Blake Dick in 1884 used heavy waxed-paper "stencils" that a pen or a typewriter could cut through.
 The stencil was wrapped around the drum of the (manual or electrical) machine, which forced ink out through the cut marks on the stencil.
 The paper had a surface texture (like bond paper), and the ink was black and odorless.
 A person could use special knives to cut stencils by hand, but handwriting was impractical, because any closed loop letterform would cut a hole and thus print as a black blob.
 The technology was soon refined to control this problem, also allowing the use of typewriters to prepare mimeograph masters.
 If the user put the stencil on the drum wrong-side-out, the copies came out mirror-imaged.